-Cadmus estimated spillover from program participants' adopting additional measures as a result of their participation.
-A small effect revealed by a survey could translate into a large effect for the population as survey results would be applied to the population of eligible participants.
+Evaluators can estimate spillover from program participants' adoption of additional measures due to their participation.
+A small effect revealed by a survey may translate into a large effect for the population as survey results would be applied to the population of eligible participants.

-For the SYLR program, Cadmus measured spillover by asking the participants who completed the telephone survey if, due to the program, they installed another efficient measure or undertook other energy efficiency activities.
-Respondents were asked to rate the relative influence of the SYLR program and incentive on their decisions to pursue additional savings.
+For the SYLR program, Cadmus measured spillover by asking participants who completed the telephone survey if, due to the program, they installed another efficient measure or undertook other energy efficiency activities.
+If so, respondents were asked to rate the relative influence of the SYLR program and incentive on their decisions to pursue additional savings.